Spain's fitness centre market ends 2025 with double-digit growth again

 INFORMA's DBK Sectoral Observatory recently published these insights in the 'Fitness Centers' Sectoral Report.

-This growth was underpinned by service diversification, the strengthening of complementary areas such as aesthetics and personal care, and an upward pricing policy, which helped lift average revenue per gym by 9%.
-Sports activities accounted for 94% of the market, at €1.41 billion, while complementary services grew 29%, although they still contribute a relatively small share of total business.
+This growth was underpinned by service diversification, the strengthening of complementary areas such as beauty and personal care, and an upward pricing policy, which helped improve average revenue per fitness centre by 9%.
+Sports activities accounted for 94% of the market, at €1.41 billion, while complementary services grew 29%, although they still contribute a relatively insignificant share of total business.

 Rising household consumption and higher employment supported demand for health- and wellbeing-related services.
-The proliferation of low-cost models and the private management of municipal centres also made it easier to attract new users.
+In addition, the proliferation of low-cost models and the private management of municipal centres made it easier to attract new users.

-As for the sector structure, the number of gyms reached 4,600 in September 2025, up 3.5% year-on-year, with a total floor area of 5.2 million m² (+4%).
-A trend is emerging towards larger, better-equipped facilities, while the opening of boutique gyms offering exclusive services is also increasing.
-Madrid, Catalonia and Andalusia are the areas with the highest number of gyms, accounting for about 60% of the total.
+As for the sector structure, the number of fitness centres reached 4,600 in September 2025, up 3.5% year-over-year, with a total floor area of 5.2 million m² (+4%).
+There is a trend towards larger, better-equipped facilities, although the opening of boutique fitness centres offering exclusive services is also increasing.
+Madrid, Catalonia and Andalusia are the areas with the highest number of fitness centres, accounting for nearly 60% of the total.

-The sector remains highly fragmented, dominated by small independent operators, although business concentration is intensifying.
+The sector remains highly fragmented, with small independent operators predominating, although business concentration is intensifying.
 The top five companies reached a 37% share in 2024; the top ten, 54%, driven by acquisitions and the entry of foreign capital.

 This consolidation process, together with diversification towards personalised services and digitalisation, is strengthening the sector's competitiveness and its ability to retain customers in an increasingly demanding environment.